ComposableFi/composable/frame/oracle/README.md

 # Apollo

-The Oracle pallet provides functionality for setting up and maintaining an Apollo oracle and submitting prices.
+The Oracle pallet provides functionality for setting up and maintaining an Apollo Oracle and submitting prices.

+---

 ## Overview